-Shipping is free to the contiguous 48 United States only.
+Shipping is free to the contiguous 48 United States.
 Alaska, Hawaii and Canada please call for a shipping quote.

 Many pitching machines are designed to use balls made specifically for them; therefore, you should use the same brand balls as the pitching machine you have purchased.
 There are a variety of balls for pitching machines and each has its purpose.